ARTS UPPER HUNTER REGIONAL SNAPSHOT 2017

 - Highest concentration of Aboriginal people live in Muswellbrook Shire (twice the national average at 4%)

-- Muswellbrook is home to the Wanaruah Local Aboriginal Land Council, the Hunter Valley Aboriginal Corporation and St Heliers Correctional Centre
+- Muswellbrook is home to the Wanaruah Local Aboriginal Land Council and the Hunter Valley Aboriginal Corporation

 - Traditionally the lands of the Upper Hunter were where the Kamilaroi, Wanaruah and Wiradjuri people’s lands met.
 Today the area is predominately Wanaruah.